In order to stay on top of your freelancing game, you need to battle burnout.

 One thing that I did not too long ago was to cut back on the amount of work I was doing.
 It's not easy to figure out which clients to cut, and which freelance jobs to take, but sometimes you need to cut back.
 If you are going full throttle all the time, trying to keep up with everything you need to do, eventually you will run out of gas.

 Don't forget to balance your career with other important aspects of your life.
 You should balance between career and family, as well as consider other things that you like to do.
 Know when it's “quitting time.”
 Be ready to set aside the work so that you can do other things you enjoy.
 You might enjoy designing ads, but doing it all the time can get really old after all.
 Make sure there is room in your life for other interests.
-With good balance in your life, you will be less likely to burn out on something.
+With a good balance in your life, it's easier to battle burnout.

 Sometimes, all you need to do is get your frustrations off your chest.
 Sharing your feelings with someone you trust can help you release your frustration and let go, avoiding burnout.
 You don't want to always be complaining, since a positive attitude is vital if you want to avoid freelancing burnout.
 However, sometimes it can help to share your feelings.